 - Garnishes: sour cream, cooked chopped bacon, diced cherry tomatoes, sliced green onion

-Rinse and pick through beans and chickpeas and remove any misfits.
+- Rinse and pick through beans and chickpeas and remove any misfits.
 Place beans and chickpeas in a crockpot.
-Cover with enough water to cover my 1 inch.
+Cover with enough water to cover by 1 inch.
 Soak beans overnight.

-Heat 2 tablespoons of oil in 6-quart soup pot or Dutch oven over medium-high heat until hot.
-Pat the chicken dry, and season with 1-1/2 tsp. salt and 3/4 tsp. pepper.
-Cook half of the chicken until browned, 2 to 3 minutes per side.
-Add another tablespoon oil to the pot, and brown the remaining chicken; transfer to the plate along with any liquid from the pot.
+- Heat 2 tablespoons of oil in 6-quart soup pot or Dutch oven over medium-high heat until hot.
+Pat the chicken dry, and season with salt and pepper.
+Cook chicken until browned, 2 to 3 minutes per side.

 - Add the chicken broth and bring to a simmer.

 - Turn the heat down to medium low.
 Add beans and chickpeas.
 Cover and simmer, stirring occasionally, until the chicken is tender, about 30 minutes.
 If the chili gets too thick, thin it with a little water.

 - Stir in the lime juice, and season with salt and pepper to taste.

 - Don’t fret, if you haven’t soaked the beans, go ahead and cook them, knowing it will take a little longer for them to soften.

 - Cooking Dried Beans: Cooking time will vary with the freshness of the beans.
 Look for fresh harvest 1st year beans at Farmer’s markets.
 Or purchase beans from the bulk section.
 The fresher the bean, the less cook time.
 Beans purchased in bags at the grocery store are more than likely older and will take longer to cook.